-It’s here where the indicators come in.
-The mandatory indicators are dividend in two main groups: 9 environment related indicators and 5 mandatory social and employee, respect for human rights, anti-corruption and anti-bribery indicators, 2 indicators are related to investments in sovereigns and supranationals and 2 are related to real estate investments.
+Here is where the indicators come in.
+The Principal Adverse Sustainability Impact Statement [PAIS] requires mandatory indicators are divided in two main groups: 9 environment related indicators and 5 mandatory social and employee, respect for human rights, anti-corruption and anti-bribery indicators, 2 indicators are related to investments in sovereigns and supranationals and 2 are related to real estate investments.

-In addition, FMP’s have to choose at least 2 out of 46 optional environmental and/or social indicators and need to report on those.
-In total there are 64 indicators of which 18 are mandatory.
+In addition, FMPs have to choose and report on at least 1 out of 22 optional environmental indicators and 1 out of 24 social indicators.
+So in total there are 64 indicators of which 18 are mandatory.

 Most of the indicators require extensive data collection and calculations.
-Data needs to be collected from multiple sources or providers.
-And the datasets which are required go beyond the borders of financial market data.
-Calculations need to be done and will include vast amounts of (aggregated) data.
-For example, to calculate the obligatory carbon footprint indicator you’ll need to use is the following formula:
+All indicators require non-financial data that often is not yet available at this time.
+There is a lot of effort needed to unlock this data.
+This comes to the reporting obligations investee companies need to adhere to following the NFRD and the upcoming CSRD.
+But it is clear by now that calculations need to be done and this will include vast amounts of (aggregated) data.
+For example, to calculate the obligatory carbon footprint indicator you will need to use is the following formula:

 To calculate the above formula you’ll need to have data on:

 - The value of your investments in the investee company;